-Academy Award winning lyricist’s great-grandsons bring an incredible story and performance to Salina
+Academy Award winning lyricist’s great-grandsons bring an incredible story and performance to the Dannebohm Residence.

-SALINA, Kans — You know at least one of his songs, but you more than likely don’t know his name.
+You know at least one of his songs, but you more than likely don’t know his name.
 He was a major contributor to the great American songbook.
 He was an Academy Award winning lyricist.
 He was a human rights advocate.
 He wrote the lyrics to “Over the Rainbow” and all the iconic songs in The Wizard of Oz, also with hundreds of others including standards “Brother, Can You Spare a Dime?,” “April in Paris,” and “It’s Only a Paper Moon.”
 Known for the social commentary within his lyrics, as well as liberal sensibilities, he championed racial and gender equality and union politics at a controversial time with art and heart.
-His name was Yip Harburg and Salina residents will have the chance to hear his songs and intimate stories from two of his great-grandsons at an exclusive, one night only event.
+His name was Yip Harburg and on Monday, December 4th, 2017, guests of the Dannebohm residence enjoyed an evening of songs and stories in a house concert featuring two of Yip’s great-grandsons.

 “Yip’s work points people toward hope.
 He understood the human need for it.
-I want to carry on giving that hope,” David Harburg, an Ann Arbor based artist who has been working on revitalizing the songs by his great-grandfather.
+I want to carry on giving that hope,” said great grandson, David Harburg, an Ann Arbor based artist who has been working on revitalizing the songs by his great-grandfather.

 “Among the cumulative creative forces behind The Wizard of Oz, Yip Harburg stands out as one who helped connect emotional dots between the story, performer and song,” said Jay.
 “To use the phrase of another beloved Oz lyricist, Stephen Schwartz, whom also counts himself a fan of Yip’s, his legacy has changed us, “For Good.””

-Monday evening’s event will include a less known and rarely performed Christmas song written by Harburg entitled, “Who Says There Ain’t No Santa Claus.”
+The event included a less known and rarely performed Christmas song written by Harburg entitled, “Who Says There Ain’t No Santa Claus.”

 “The song was written for the Broadway musical, Flahooley, said David Harburg.
 “It’s a really catchy Christmas song that, frankly, needs to be revived and counted among our favorite Christmas carols.”

-The Harburg brothers hope that attendees of the presentation find a little Christmas spirit in the music and message of their great grandfather.
+The Harburg brothers hope that attendees of the presentation found a little Christmas spirit in the music and message of their great grandfather.

 “The holidays are a special time for creating new memories,” said Jay.
-“Listening to the Harburg brothers share their stories and sing their great-grandfather’s songs will leave the audience with a joyous feeling, perfect for this time of year.”
+“Listening to the Harburg brothers share their stories and sing their great-grandfather’s songs leaves you with a joyous feeling, perfect for this time of year.”